-- A. New developments should integrate with the current green infrastructure network, seeking to improve the connectivity between wildlife areas and green spaces through measures such as improving and extending the existing footpath and cycle path network, allowing greater access from housing and retail facilities to green spaces, public open spaces and the countryside. - B. The Local Wildlife Sites shown on the Policies Map are locally designated sites of importance for biodiversity and are protected accordingly.
-Development proposals must meet the requirements of Colchester emerging Local Plan Policy ENV1 (Environment). - C. In order to address the requirement for biodiversity net gain, development proposals should explore a wide range of opportunities including: - i. enhancing ecological networks and the migration and transit of flora and fauna: - ii. restoring and re-creating wildlife habitats, particularly to enable priority species to flourish; - iii. designing Sustainable Drainage Systems (SuDS) to maximise the potential for biodiversity to thrive. - 11.4 To ensure the long term ownership and stewardship of any new public green spaces created as a part of development, it is recommended that their ownership should be transferred either to Tiptree Parish Council or, if this is not possible, then to an appropriate alternative public body.
+- A. New developments should integrate with the current green infrastructure network, seeking to improve the connectivity for as many user groups as possible between wildlife areas and green spaces through measures such as improving and extending existing footpaths, cycle paths and bridleways, allowing greater access from housing and retail facilities to green spaces, public open spaces and the countryside. - B. The Local Wildlife Sites shown on The Policies Map (and Map 11.1) are locally designated sites of importance for biodiversity and are protected accordingly.
+Development proposals must meet the requirements of Colchester Local Plan Policy ENV1 (Environment) and any proposals that have adverse effects on the integrity of habitats sites (either alone or in-combination) will not be supported. - C. In order to address the requirement for biodiversity net gain, development proposals should explore a wide range of opportunities throughout the parish including: - a. enhancing ecological networks and the migration and transit of flora and fauna; - b. restoring and re-creating wildlife habitats, particularly to enable priority species to flourish; - c. designing Sustainable Drainage Systems (SuDS) to maximise the potential for biodiversity to thrive. - D. Development proposals that have adverse effects on the integrity of habitats sites (either alone or in-combination) will not be supported. - 11.5 To ensure the long term ownership and stewardship of any new public green spaces created as a part of development, it is recommended that their ownership should be transferred either to Tiptree Parish Council or, if this is not possible, then to an appropriate alternative public body.
 The parish Council will work with site promoters from the earliest possible stage to ensure that an appropriate mechanism is in place when the development comes forward.